What is the ideal age for learning to swim?

 The skills acquired from an early age will greatly facilitate his further development: being more at ease in the water, not being afraid of being splashed, daring to put his head under water… As you can see, before learning to swim, you need to learn to save yourself!

-From the age of 6 months, babies can be introduced to the aquatic environment so that they can discover, understand and feel confident in it.
-Baby swimming classes are suitable for children aged 6-36 months, and are a special time when parents can be an integral part of their child’s development by being in the water with them.
+From 4 months old, babies can be introduced to the aquatic environment to discover it, understand it, and feel confident in it.
+Our baby swimmer classes are suitable for 4-36 month olds and offer a special moment where parents are an integral part of their child’s development by being in the water with them.
 Swimming with your baby helps him develop confidence in the water, muscle strength and motor skills in a progressive, fun way.

 Je m’inscris